Paroxypropione: Pharmacodynamics

 Paroxypropione is closely related structurally to p-hydroxybenzoic acid and parabens such as methylparaben, and also bears a close resemblance to diethylstilbestrol (which, in fact, produces paroxypropione as an active metabolite) and alkylphenols like nonylphenol, all of which are also estrogens.
 The drug possesses relatively low affinity for the estrogen receptor and must be given at high dosages to achieve significant estrogenic and antigonadotropic effects, for instance, 0.8 to 1.6 g/day.
 It possesses 0.1% of the estrogenic activity and less than 0.5% of the antigonadotropic potency of estrone.

 Chemistry

 Synthesis

 The highest reported yield, approximately 96%, is from the between phenol and propionyl chloride.
 The mechanism is likely to involve initial esterification to give phenyl propionate, which then undergoes a Fries rearrangement.

 Derivatives

 Paroxypropione is a precursor in the chemical synthesis of diethylstilbestrol and dienestrol.

 Society and culture

 Names

-Brand names Frenantol, Frenormon, Hypophenon, Paroxon, Possipione, Profenone, numerous others; former developmental code name NSC-2834), also known as paroxypropiophenone (P.O.P.) or 4'-hydroxypropiophenone.
+Brand names Frenantol, Frenormon, Hypophenon, Paroxon, Possipione, Profenone, numerous others; former developmental code name NSC-2834, also known as paroxypropiophenone (P.O.P.) or 4'-hydroxypropiophenone.

 Research

 Paroxypropione was studied and used in the treatment of breast cancer.
+This activity is presumably related to the microtubule-targeting agent (MTA) activity of paroxypropione, which binds to tubulin and favours its polymerization into microtubules.